nclack/tictoc/README.md

 The last example uses a global timer.
 Using the global timer from different threads may produce strange results.

+## Reliability

+The test suite runs tests for different resolutions that rely on some implementation of `usleep()` to pause for semi-controlled lengths of time.
+However, this isn't a reliable way to measure the actual precision of your system's timer.

+You'll have to measure that for yourself according to what is appropriate for your application.

 ## Details